Grant Writing Assistance

-We have experience in writing statements of need and evaluation sections for most local, state, and Federal granting agencies.
+We have experience and great success in writing statements of need and evaluation sections for most local, state, and Federal granting agencies.

-This approach helps programs to know if they are ready to be evaluated.
+This approach help programs to know if they are ready to be evaluated.
 Not every program is ready to be evaluated, and sometimes forcing a program to be evaluated may be counterproductive.

 This assessment will help determine what type of program is needed and who the program would serve.
 It is usually set before a program is started, or when a transition may make sense.